-The framework for the EU policy on combating trafficking in human beings is provided by the Commission Communication on "Fighting trafficking in human beings - an integrated approach and proposals for an action plan" (October 2005), and the subsequent EU Action Plan on best practices, standards and procedures for combating and preventing trafficking in human beings (December 2005), adopted by the Council in accordance with the Hague Programme on Strengthening Freedom, Security and Justice in the EU.
+The framework for the EU policy on combating trafficking in human beings is provided by the Commission Communication on "Fighting trafficking in human beings - an integrated approach and proposals for an action plan" (October 2005)38, and the subsequent EU Action Plan on best practices, standards and procedures for combating and preventing trafficking in human beings (December 2005), adopted by the Council39 in accordance with the Hague Programme on Strengthening Freedom, Security and Justice in the EU.
 Both documents advocate a multidisciplinary approach to trafficking which is not limited to law enforcement strategies but includes a broad array of prevention and victim support measures.
-A human rights-based approach underpins the strategy, setting the rights of victims at the centre and taking into account the additional challenges for specific groups, such as women and children, as well as individuals discriminated against on any ground, such as members of minorities and indigenous people.
+A human rights-based approach ommitment to maximise existing policies and to develop additional ones.
+The recently established European Forum for the Rights of the Child also contributes to strengthening EU action in the field of child trafficking.